 A purchase order will be issued by BAXTER at least sixty (60) days in advance of the requested delivery of PRODUCT.
 This purchase order will indicate specific delivery and/or shipping requirements.
 Purchase orders will be delivered to ENZO by Federal Express or similar carrier so that the receipt can be confirmed.
-Orders placed with ENZO may not be canceled by BAXTER more than after issuance of order.
-ENZO shall meet such requirements unless it advises BAXTER within of the date of such purchase order that it is unable to supply PRODUCT as ordered by BAXTER whereupon the parties agree to discuss a revised schedule for delivery of PRODUCT to BAXTER.
+Orders placed with ENZO may not be canceled by BAXTER more than (15) fifteen days after issuance of order.
+ENZO shall meet such requirements unless it advises BAXTER within fifteen (15) days of the date of such purchase order that it is unable to supply PRODUCT as ordered by BAXTER whereupon the parties agree to discuss a revised schedule for delivery of PRODUCT to BAXTER.
 After ENZO and BAXTER agree to the provisions of a revised schedule, ENZO will make its best efforts to fulfill the provisions of the revised schedule.
-6. PRODUCT Deliveries and Specifications for BAXTER Inventory
+6. PRODUCT Deliveries and Specifications for BAXTER Inventory specification provided by ENZO, and that the failure to conform to the PRODUCT specifications was not the direct result of shipping and handling, BAXTER will provide ENZO with documentation of this failure to conform to the PRODUCT specifications.
+If ENZO accepts the documentation provided by BAXTER ENZO will ship a replacement order.
+If ENZO does not accept the documentation provided by BAXTER then the differences in the determination of the manufacturing specifications for the allegedly nonconforming PRODUCT will be settled by representatives of the technical staffs of ENZO and BAXTER.